What is the Value & Impact of a New, Modern School Building?

 Thank you, voters, for the beautiful new school.”

 (From her speech at the Opening Celebration in June for the new Highline High School building.)

 As vice president of HHS’s Black Student Union, Dominique helped plan and was a part of the Martin Luther King, Jr. assembly, helped organize the Beauty in Blackness art showcase for students and cooking sessions to showcase Black and African cultural foods.
 She helped found and was vice president of Girls Group at HHS.

 Dominique is now attending Morgan State University in Baltimore, Maryland, planning to get degrees in social work and business, so she can help families and create a non-profit organization to help homeless families off the streets and to a better future.

-Lenora's answer is the sixth in our 2022 Highline Bond series spotlighting student voices to explain the value and impact of a new, modern school building.
+Dominique is seventh in our 2022 Highline Schools Bond series spotlighting student voices to explain the value and impact of a new, modern school building.

-Find out more about the 2022 bond to rebuild Evergreen and Tyee high schools and Pacific Middle School and fund critical repairs districtwide—without raising the current tax rate.
+It would provide funding to rebuild Evergreen and Tyee high schools and Pacific Middle School and to make critical repairs and improvements districtwide—without raising the current tax rate.